python/cpython/Doc/library/multiprocessing.rst

 .. function:: cpu_count()

    Return the number of CPUs in the system.

+   This number is not equivalent to the number of CPUs the current process can use.
+The number of usable CPUs can be obtained with ``len(os.sched_getaffinity(0))``

    May raise :exc:`NotImplementedError`.

    .. seealso::
       :func:`os.cpu_count`